Intent of the Course

 Oscar Wilde, The Picture of Dorian Gray

-You should acquire the two texts listed above, in hard copy, as etexts or as audiobooks.
+You should acquire the two texts listed above in hard copy, as etexts, or as audiobooks.
 You should remain current with the readings and be able to access a copy of the texts during both lecture and section.
 All additional required readings are posted on the course website as .pdfs.
-That webpage also contains the reading questions, syllabus, etc. and all film clips, websites and images used in class.
+That webpage contains all materials used in class.

-The URL for the course website is: uncanny.la.utexas.edu
+The URL for the course website is: https://uncanny.la.utexas.edu/

 Please log in with your EID and password.